Love & Hip Hop: Atlanta season 7

 The seventh season of the reality television series Love & Hip Hop: Atlanta premiered on VH1 on March 19, 2018 until July 16, 2018.
-The show was primarily filmed in Atlanta, Georgia.
+The season was primarily filmed in Atlanta, Georgia.
 It is executively produced by Mona Scott-Young and Stephanie R. Gayle for Monami Entertainment, Toby Barraud, Stefan Springman, David DiGangi, Lashan Browning and Donna Edge-Rachell for Eastern TV, and Nina L. Diaz, Liz Fine and Vivian Gomez for VH1.

 The series chronicles the lives of several women and men in the Atlanta area, involved in hip hop music.
 It consists of 18 episodes, including a two-part reunion special hosted by Nina Parker.

 Production

 Season seven of Love & Hip Hop: Atlanta began filming during the last week of October 2017.
 A few days prior, singer Jhonni Blaze, who appeared on Love & Hip Hop: New York and the cancelled Love & Hip Hop: Houston, exposed several of the upcoming season's storylines in a series of Instagram videos, including Rasheeda and Kirk's allegedly fabricated secret baby storyline and Stevie J's alleged sexual tryst with transgender model Shauna Brooks.
 Blaze was set to join the cast as Stevie's new artist, serving as a replacement for Joseline Hernandez, however she fell out with show's producers after her Love & Hip Hop: Houston co-star and rival Just Brittany was cast.
 On December 11, 2017, filming was interrupted in Buckhead after a mall security guard was allegedly run down by a disgruntled customer.
 The show made headlines again a few weeks later, after it was alleged that cast member Tommie Lee brought a loaded gun to set, in a heated confrontation with Karen King.
 In February 2018, Tommie ran into legal issues during filming after allegedly attacking a jewelry store employee.

 On February 16, 2018, VH1 announced Love & Hip Hop: Atlanta would be returning for a seventh season on March 19, 2018, with Love & Hip Hop: New York's Erica Mena as part of the cast.
 The same day they released a scene from the premiere episode, showing Erica's arrival to Atlanta.
 This season featured an entirely new opening credits sequence.
 Season seven saw the promotion of Jessica Dime to the main cast after appearing as a supporting cast member for three seasons.
 New cast members include Jessica's fiancé Shawne Williams, Grammy Award winning songwriter Sean Garrett, Jamaican recording artist Spice, singer and Signed star Just Brittany, rappers Tokyo Vanity and BK Brasco and music executive Keely the Boss.
 Although not included in the initial cast announcement, rapper Tabius Tate and party promoter K. Botchey would also appear in supporting roles.
 After a two year absence from the show, Erica Dixon would return as a supporting cast member for two episodes.
 Love & Hip Hop: New York star Rich Dollaz would make a special crossover appearance in the last two episodes of the season.